Cordes, Ritter, Olson, Vanous, Score Benton County Speedway Wins

 Plenty of excitement was witnessed by the fans in the Reinbeck Auto Hobby Stock feature.
 When the checkers flew it was Brett Vanous making his way to victory lane following a spirited battle with second place finisher Nathan Ballard.

 Jake Benischek came from deep in the field to score the win in the Koops Auto Body Sport Compacts.
-Ashley Reuman crossed under he checkers in second.
+Ashley Reuman crossed under the checkers in second.

 Cole McNeal dominated the Waterloo Auto Parts Micro Mod main on Sunday night.
 Matt Post followed McNeal across the finish line.